-With extensive courtroom, arbitration and mediation experience and an in-depth understanding of business and securities laws, our firm provides all of our clients with the personal service they deserve.
+With extensive courtroom, arbitration and mediation experience and an in-depth understanding of corporate and securities law, our firm provides all of our clients with the personal service they deserve.
 Handling cases worth $25,000 or more, we represent clients throughout Florida and across the United States, as well as for foreign individuals that invested in U.S. banks or brokerage firms.
 Contact us to arrange your free initial consultation.